Discover the World’s Most Responsibly Sourced Rubies

 A Proud Member of the Responsible Jewellery Council

-Greenland Ruby is also a member of the International Colored Gemstone Association (ICA), CIBJO, the World Jewellery Confederation, and the American Gem Trade Association (AGTA).
+Greenland Ruby is also a member of the International Colored Gemstone Association (ICA), CIBJO, the World Jewellery Confederation, and the American Gem Trade Society (AGTA).

 The PinkPolarBear Foundation

-A percentage of all sales from Greenland Ruby gems goes toward the Foundation and we encourage all our partners to do the same.
+As part of our commitment to the people of Greenland, a percentage of all sales from Greenland Ruby gems goes to the Foundation and we encourage our partners to do the same.